The first of a sequence of poems alluding to boyhood during World War II.

-The first of eight poems alluding to boyhood during World War II.
-In this first poem the sight of recycled use of railway sleepers transports the speaker back in time to the lost domain of wartime childhood.
-Within this context, reference to Poland and the positioning of other key-words in the narrative open the way to the period’s more chilling phenomena: wartime concentration camps.
+The sight of recycled railway sleepers transports the speaker back to the lost domain of wartime childhood.
+Within this context, references to Poland and the positioning of other key-words in the narrative provide a potential link with the period’s more chilling phenomena: wartime concentration camps.

 Once: a time when Heaney’s local railway-line, now closed, was active.
 Railway-sleepers in situ were a common sight, block-built criss-cross and four-squared with a characteristic smell: We … breathed pure creosote, a common preservative still applied to raw timber.